mitre/linkage-agent-tools/README.md

 ## Configuration

-DCC Tools is driven by a central configuration file, which is a JSON document.
+Linkage Agent Tools is driven by a central configuration file, which is a JSON document.
 An example is shown below:

 ```
 {